Sound Sleep Program

 Over time Doug developed a theory that certain sleep postures were responsible and provided clients with advice to avoid possible provocative sleeping postures.
 This approach appeared to have sound clinical reasoning and biological plausibility, and experience provided over time some evidence suggests that changing sleep posture may reduce morning symptoms of pain and stiffness.
 However, there is very limited actual research examining the relationship between nocturnal posture and pain and it is not known if patients can change or maintain their sleep posture as requested.
 So in 2011, he enrolled in a Masters by research at Curtin University and over 4 years, undertook research to determine a means of accurately observing and measuring sleep posture in a person's normal environment - not in a metropolitan sleep centre.

-In 2015 with this achieved, Doug then upgraded his Masters to a PhD at Curtin University and is firstly looking at whether there is a relationship between certain sleep postures and morning symptoms.
+In 2015 with this achieved, Doug then upgraded his Masters to a Ph.D. at Curtin University and is firstly looking at whether there is a relationship between certain sleep postures and morning symptoms.
 Secondly, if a person with morning symptoms is able to consciously change their sleep posture - while asleep.
-Both of theses questions have not been answered by any other research in the world and will assist clinicians to advise clients on appropriate sleep postures.
-You can read about the ongoing research here.
+Both of these questions have not been answered by any other research in the world and will assist clinicians to advise clients on appropriate sleep postures.
+You can read about the ongoing research here or you can complete the online Sleep Mastery Course here.